Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Introduction

+Although the main focus of this work is on the stationary setting with an IID learning environment, sequential inferential frameworks of the best performer have also been studied in the literature.
+For example, a recent work \cite{arnold2024sequential} builds on the principle in \cite{hansen2011model} and develops an online argmin inference procedure.
+In \cite{chen2023inference}, the authors investigate uncertainty quantification for optimal policy estimation problems.
+This earlier work employed a similar (softmax) exponential mechanism as in the current work, leading to asymptotically normal statistics as well.
+Ideas related to softmax and stable statistics are also studied in the recent work \cite{adrian2024stabilizing}.

-\paragraph{Other related work.} The argmin inference problem is related to \emph{rank inference/verification} and can be treated as a dual problem.
-In rank verification, the parameter of interest is the rank of an index $r$: $R_r=1+\sum_{s\neq r}\mathds{1}(\mu_r<\mu_s)$, and the inference task is to establish confidence set $\widehat C_r$ such that $\mathbb P(R_r\in \widehat C_r)\ge 1-\alpha$.
-There are more extensive discussions \cite{goldstein1996league, hall2009using, xie2009confidence, Hung2019rank, mogstad2024inference, fan2024ranking}.
-Although it is conceptually possible to construct argmin index confidence set from corresponding rank confidence sets, many rank verification methods (e.g. \cite{Hung2019rank}) would perform poorly or degenerate when there are ties (the cardinality of $\Theta$ $>1$), making it hard to transfer them to the argmin inference setting where tie or near-tie are prevalent.
+The argmin inference problem can be treated as a dual problem of \emph{rank inference/verification}.
+In rank verification, the parameter of interest is the rank of an index $r$: $R_r=1+\sum_{s\neq r}\mathds{1}(\mu_r<\mu_s)$, and the inference task is to establish confidence set $\widehat C_r$ such that $\mathbb P(R_r\in \widehat C_r)\ge 1-\alpha$ \citep{goldstein1996league, hall2009, xie2009confidence, Hung2019rank, mogstad2024inference, fan2024ranking}.
+Although it is conceptually possible to construct argmin index confidence sets from corresponding rank confidence sets, many rank verification methods (e.g. \cite{Hung2019rank}) would perform poorly or degenerate when the cardinality of $\Theta$ is greater than $1$, making it hard to transfer them to the argmin inference setting where ties or near-ties are prevalent.

-The study of the argmin index is also the center of discrete stochastic optimization \cite{kleywegt2002sample}, in which discrete Maximum Likelihood Estimation (MLE) is a subbranch most relevant to statistics \cite{Choirat2012estimation, seri2021model}.
-Unlike standard MLE where the parameter of interest is allowed to take values in a continuum subset of $\mathbb{R}$, some applications only permit integer-valued parameters when they represent, such as the number of planets in a star system.
-Unlike the continuous case, results on confidence sets of discrete MLE are scarce due to the irregularity of the problem \citep[see][and references therein]{Choirat2012estimation}.
+The study of the argmin index is also central to discrete stochastic optimization \citep{kleywegt2002sample}, in which discrete Maximum Likelihood Estimation (MLE) is a subbranch most relevant to statistics \citep{Choirat2012estimation, seri2021model}.
+Unlike standard MLE where the parameter of interest is allowed to take values in a continuous open set, some applications only permit integer-valued parameters due to natural constraints.
+For example, in astrophysics the parameter of interest may be the number of planets in a star system.
+Unlike in the continuous case, results on confidence sets for discrete MLE are scarce due to the irregularity of the problem \citep[see][and references therein]{Choirat2012estimation}.